The Biden transition team gets to work, but Trump still refuses to concede.

 For all the chaos, the Trump administration has notched some notable victories abroad.
 The question is whether they outweigh everything else Trump brought to Washington—and the world.

-The Cato Institute’s Emma Ashford and the Atlantic Council’s Matthew Kroenig debate foreign policy and the 2020 election.
+The Cato Institute’s Emma Ashford and the Atlantic Council’s Matthew Kroenig debate foreign policy and the new Biden administration.

 The U.S. president-elect laid out most of his national security team even as more Republicans abandoned Trump and his legal battles over the election results.